-Great Spring Walks that End at Cute Deodora Pubs
+Great Deodora Walks that End at Cute Pubs

 This prominent hill overlooks the Isle of Avalon, Glastonbury and Somerset.
 The landmark offers 360° views and is one of spiritual significance; its Pagan beliefs are still celebrated today.
 Swing by for a casual pint in the rustic, Glastonbury 18th century pub.

 Your walk will be marked by a unique piece of public art set in a 19-hectare community park.
 The centrepiece is ‘The Lady of the North’, a stunning human landform sculpture of a reclining lady, scaling 100 feet in height and spanning a quarter of a mile.
 Once done ogling and walking the four miles of footpaths on and around the landform, visit , a country pub oozing rural charm and rustic character on the site of Plessy North Moor Farm.

 This refreshing country walk explores an area made famous by the 18th-Century paintings of John Constable.
 See Flatford Mill, Willy Lott’s House, the site of The Hay Wain painting, and visit the Village of Dedham, where Constable used to go to school.
 End up at Manningtree Station and head to , a traditional freehouse with a focus on East Anglian Ales.

 After walking the hills of North Herefordshire, midway along the Mortimer trail, visit Leominster, one of the market towns known for its smattering of good food options.
 Last week it won the Visit England Best Tourism pub, but has been a C&TH favourite for a while.
 The 16th-centuruy inn sits prettily on the banks of the river Lugg, where guests sip local real ales and cider.
 Head Chef Andy Link serves ingredients that are both the product of foraging and 50 different fruits and vegetables grown on site.